tvh0021/aweSOM/docs/source/testing.rst

 for isolated scaling tests; ``--procedure [training, mapping, both]`` to specify which part of the algorithm to benchmark; and ``--popsom`` or ``--awesom`` to specify one of the two algorithms to benchmark separately.

+If you are running a long-duration test that requires dedicated node(s), you can refer to ``examples/slurm_scripts/submit_popsom_bench.cpu`` for an example SLURM script to run this benchmark.

 For a personal computer, we recommend using a smaller number of points (:math:`N \sim 10^4`) and features (:math:`F < 5`) for the test to complete in a reasonable amount of time.
 More extensive tests can be run on a high-performance computing cluster.
 For example, one modern compute node with 40+ cores can perform this benchmark up to :math:`10^6` points and